History of Corsica: Revolution of 1729–36

 In 1729, a full-scale revolt broke out in Corsica.
 In April 1731, having been unable to contain the outbreak, the Genoese appealed to the Emperor Charles VI, as feudal suzerain of the island, for military assistance.
 The moment was propitious, since the emperor was on good terms with the Duke of Savoy and the King of Spain, and had just signed agreement with the Maritime Powers.
 In July, 4,000 men of the garrison of Milan were sent to Corsica at the expense of Genoa.
 The Genoese desired to keep the expedition small and the cost low, but the military expert Eugene of Savoy convinced the emperor to increase the number of troops to 12,000 by 1732.
-The war degenerated into a guerrilla campaign in the mountains, which the professional forces of the crown could not win.
+The war degenerated into a guerrilla campaign in the mountains, which the professional forces of the emperor could not win.

 After negotiations were opened, the Corsicans offered their island's sovereignty to Charles or, if he refused, Eugene.
 A final agreement was signed at Corte on 13 May 1732, whereby the Genoese would return to power and implement reforms.
 An amnesty was granted to all rebels and the emperor guaranteed the accord.
 The emperor was unable to prevent Genoa returning to its former mismanagement, and island rose up again in 1734.

 In the second phase of the revolt, the Corsican leader, Giacinto Paoli, requested Spanish assistance.
 None arrived before the German adventurer Theodor von Neuhoff, who convinced the people to elect him King Theodore of Corsica in March 1736.
-He left in October to seek support abroad, and was arrested in Amsterdam and thrown in debtors' prison.
+He left in October 1736 to seek support abroad, and was arrested in Amsterdam and thrown in debtors' prison.